aws-samples/amazon-kda-studio-flinksql-example/README.md

 ## Analysis

-Run these commands in a the Amazon Kinesis Data Analytics Studio Notebook.
+In the Kinesis Data Anyaltics console select the created Notebook and click `Open in Apache Zeppelin`.
+Create a new note and run these commands in a the Amazon Kinesis Data Analytics Studio Notebook.
 Execute each statement.
 Navigate to Amazon Kinesis Console, select Studio and Run the Notebook.
 Create a new File and use the following commands.
 1. Create Streaming Data Table

+    Replace the `STREAM_NAME` variable with the Kinesis stream name CDK created for you.
+You can find it in the Kinesis Console or Cloudformation output.
     ```sql
     %flink.ssql